telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 These modules implement the different Context Broker requests.
 They are called during the overall request processing flow by service routine libraries (either the **serviceRoutines** or the **serviceRoutinesV2** libraries).
 Nextcoming subsections describe each module (SR means the module is called from **serviceRoutines** and SR2 means the module is called from  **serviceRoutineV2**; note that no module is called from *both* libraries).

-This section also describes the `MongoCommonRegister` and `MongoCommonUpdate` modules which provide common functionality highly coupled with several other request processing modules.
-In particular:

-* `MongoCommonRegister` provides common functionality for the `mongoRegisterContext` modules. - FIXME PR: probably deleted
+This section also describes the `MongoCommonUpdate` module which provide common functionality highly coupled with several other request processing modules.
+In particular provides common functionality for the `mongoUpdateContext` and `mongoNotifyContext` modules.
-* `MongoCommonUpdate` provides common functionality for the `mongoUpdateContext` and `mongoNotifyContext` modules.

 [Top](#top)